NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

     <img
         alt="Not streaming HTML diagram"
         src="/blog/web-frontend-performance/waterfall-diagram/not-streaming-html.svg"
-        width="auto"
+        width="1146"
         height="760" />
     <figcaption>
-        <a href="#figure-not-streaming-html">Not streaming HTML:</a> In this example, the server waits for the whole page to be generated before it sends it to the client.
-The user gets to start interacting with the page after a loading time of <a href="/blog/web-frontend-performance/waterfall-diagram/not-streaming-html.json">1 second</a>.
+        <a href="#figure-not-streaming-html">Not streaming HTML:</a> In this example, the server waits for the whole page, head and body, to be generated (t=310ms) before it sends it to the client.
+The client receives the head of the page at t=362ms, at which point it starts loading the files <code>style.css</code> and <code>script.js</code> and continues loading the body of the page.
+        When <code>style.css</code> is loaded (at t=473ms), the browser starts constructs the CSSOM.
+The browser also starts executing <code>script.js</code> onces it is loaded (t=672ms), waiting first for the CSSOM to be constructed (t=706ms).
+        As a result, the page is rendered and interactive at t=1006ms - <a target="_blanc" href="/blog/web-frontend-performance/waterfall-diagram/not-streaming-html.json">Simulation numbers</a>.
     </figcaption>
 </figure>